MicrosoftDocs/PlayReady/Docs/Packaging/developing-a-packager.md

 4. Choose how you are going to generate and store content keys (Key Value and Key ID).

    Your packager should include some kind of key generator that creates the Key Value used to encrypt and decrypt your content.
-In addition, the key generator should associate a Key ID to the Key Value.
+The key generator should associate a Key ID to the Key Value.
 The Key Value remains a secret, and the Key ID is public and is inserted in the PlayReady header in your content.
+If the packager does not include a key generator, you need to develop or source one separately.

    You will either need to develop a key management system to store multiple Key Values and their associated Key IDs, or license one from a third party.
 The key management system could be a database or any other type of storage system, but must be secure to prevent anyone from accessing the key values without authorization.
 Microsoft does not supply a key management system with PlayReady.
 Alternatively, you can use the KeySeed mechanism supplied with PlayReady in place of the key management system (the KeySeed mechanism must be incorporated in your packager and in the PlayReady Server that supplies the licences for decrypting the content).